 Finding ways to match or coordinate your paint colors to your decor can go a long way in quickly transforming your space.
 This is particularly true when you have limited time or energy to put into creating an elaborate design or simply trying to get your home ready to sell.
-Having a cohesive and coordinated style using color throughout your space can make it look bigger, more put together and effortlessly chic.
+Having a cohesive and coordinated style using color throughout your space can make it look bigger, more put together, and effortlessly chic.

-To keep it consistent, and also be appealing to a broad range of home buyers for those selling, pick a neutral color and two or three complimentary accents that come in a range of shades you love to build your color story.
+To keep it consistent, and also be appealing to a broad range of home buyers for those selling, pick a neutral color and two or three complementary accents that come in a range of shades you love to build your color story.
 Neutrals don’t always mean beige, either!
-Sage green, navy blue and richer earth tones like dark coffee and charcoal can easily take the place of eggshell and or the slate gray that’s been dominating in recent years.
+Sage green, navy blue, and richer earth tones like dark coffee and charcoal can easily take the place of eggshell and or the slate gray that’s been dominating in recent years.

 From here, it’s time to decide if you want your walls to be painted in your selected neutral with pops of accent colors in your furniture and decor.
-Alternatively, you can choose to have your larger pieces like sofas, rugs, and furniture in the neutral color to keep the room grounded, while more vibrant accent colors cover the walls and smaller decor.
+Alternatively, you can choose to have your larger pieces like sofas, rugs, and furniture in a neutral color to keep the room grounded, while more vibrant accent colors cover the walls and smaller decor.

-This can be a tricky process, even when you have a clear vision of what you want, don’t be afraid to get advice from your Realtor when showing.
+This can be a tricky process, even when you have a clear vision of what you want, don’t be afraid to get advice from your REALTOR® when showing.
 If you’re short on time or settling into a new home, you can find help online by consulting an interior designer on your plans or looking through home improvement magazines.